 - 1. Follow the normal procedures for recommissioning after offseason storage. - 2.
-Check the propshaft to transmission coupler alignment.
-Adjust as necessary.
-Connect the propshaft and transmission coupler. - 3.
-Remove and clean the fuel injectors and flush the entire fuel system. - Install a new fuel filter. - 5.
-Change all of the engine fluids and lubricants.
-Install a new oil filter. - 6.
-Install a new raw water pump impeller. - 7.
+Remove and clean the fuel injectors and flush the entire fuel system. - Install a new fuel filter. - Change all of the engine fluids and lubricants.
+Install a new oil filter. - 5.
 Check all belts and hoses for cracks and wear.
-Replace as needed. - 8.
-Install new spark plugs.
-Check the wires for cracks and damage. - 9.
-Charge the battery and check battery connections to make sure they are clean and tight. - 10.
-Put fresh gasoline in the fuel tank.
+Replace as needed. - Install new spark plugs.
+Check the wires for cracks and damage. - 7.
+Charge the battery and check battery connections to make sure they are clean and tight. - 8.
+Put fresh gasoline in the fuel tank that does not contain ethanol.
 Cycle the key switch several times to make sure the fuel system is full and primed.
-Install an appropriate tester and verify the fuel pressure is at specification. - 11.
+Install an appropriate tester and verify the fuel pressure is at specification. - 9.
 Apply water to the engine's cooling system and start the engine.
-While the engine is warming up, check for leaks and
+While the engine is warming up, check for leaks and smooth engine operation.
+Monitor the fuel pressure to make sure it stays in specification. - 10.
+Put the boat in the water and operate it at various RPM.
+Monitor the engine temperature, oil pressure, charging voltage and fuel pressure to make sure all stay within specification.
+Check the various engine operating parameters with a diagnostic scan tool to make sure all parameters are within specification.